phst/lltxplatform/README.rst

   The array is in arbitrary order, and duplicates are possible.

-* ``get_inactive_fonts()`` returns either ``nil`` (in the case of an error), or an array of strings each of which represents one font treated as inactive by the operating system.
+* ``get_inactive_fonts()`` returns either ``nil`` (in the case of an error), or an array of strings or booleans each of which represents one font treated as inactive by the operating system.
 The concept of *inactive fonts* exists only on Windows 7 and upwards; the inactive fonts are still present and usable, but are hidden in standard UI elements.
+If a font name could not be retrieved, the corresponding array item is set to ``false``.
 The array of inactive fonts is in arbitrary order and the font names are not necessarily unique.
 There is no guarantee that the names returned by ``get_inactive_fonts()`` correspond to actual fonts installed in the system, or to the font names returned by ``get_installed_fonts()``.
 The font names are encoded in UTF-8.

 .. _ANSI code page: http://en.wikipedia.org/wiki/Windows_code_page